aidan-pantoya/RowdyRover/Codes/RoverSim_README.txt

 7. Change Output directory (line 14) to where ever you want to send your images.
 8. Change Image range (line 176) to however long you wish to go.
 9. Press run.

+NOTES:
+1. CreateField.py is creating the field.
+If we use a pre built field, then we don't need this.
+2. ImageStitch.py is just concatinating the 2 images.
+SLAM is needed.
+3. PathFind.py is not being used.
+While it was good for real-life video, it is not good for blender (There is too much dirt for it)
+4. RoverSim.py is creating the rover, cameras, taking images, finding the path, moving the rover, and continuing.